flutter/website/src/content/release/breaking-changes/default-systemuimode-edge-to-edge.md

 from, then you can modify the parent only.
 In the example below, you will update the style generated from `flutter create`.

-By default, the styles used in a Flutter app are set in the manifest (`your_app/android/app/src/main/AndroidManifest.xml`).
-Generally, styles used in your app are denoted by `@style` and help theme your app.
+By default, the styles used in a Flutter app are set in the manifest file (`your_app/android/app/src/main/AndroidManifest.xml`).
+Generally, styles are denoted by `@style` and help theme your app.
-Find these styles in your manifest.
-By default, you will find a normal theme that you need to migrate:
+Modify these default styles in your manifest:

 ```xml
 <manifest xmlns:android="http://schemas.android.com/apk/res/android">